jinx19/Restaurant-Management-System-using-Arduino-UNO/README.md

-# Restaurant Management System using Arduino UNO along with Website.
+# Restaurant Management System using Arduino UNO.
 This repository contains the codes for the Restaurant Management System.
 There are 5 files in total.

 Files Description: